jundalisay/superb/content/en/research/averroes/philosophy/part-1.md

 ---
 heading: "Part 1"
 title: "The Delineation Of The Relation Between Religion And Philosophy"
-description: ""
+description: "Is the learning of philosophy permitted, dangerous, or commended by the Law?"
-weight: 1
+weight: 2
-image: "/covers/averroes.jpg"
+image: "/covers/theo.jpg"
+icon: /avatars/averroes.jpg
+author: Averroes
 ---